 Early morning or late evening are the best times to catch a glimpse of these large, hooved animals, especially during the rutting season in the late fall.
 Like all wildlife, mule deer can be unpredictable and should be given plenty of room to freely roam.

 Many bird species are found in the Lake Tahoe Basin, ranging from the tiny Mountain Chickadee to beautiful mallards and even large birds of prey, including bald eagles and ospreys.

 Almost anyone who spends time in the forest will meet the noisy Steller’s Jay.
 This pigeon-sized bird with deep blue wings, tail, and breast is hard to miss.
 Often this jay becomes quite bold, sometimes stealing bread crusts from tables where people are eating so be sure to keep a watchful eye on your food and properly dispose of all food.

 The rarest animal on the list, the Sierra Red Fox is an endangered species native to the Tahoe area.
 They are classified as one of the most endangered species in North America, with an estimated 18 to 39 individuals left.
 They are subalpine species and their decline is related to the impact on their habitat due to human activity, climate change, and wildfires.

 Bear cubs can be especially vulnerable while traveling on the road at night.
-If you ever see a bear crossing the road, don’t assume that is the only one.
-Cubs are usually following close behind the adult and could use the help of patient motorists to be sure they make it across safely.
+If you ever see a bear crossing the road, don’t assume it is the only one.
+Cubs usually follow close behind the adults and could use the help of patient motorists to be sure they make it safely.

 As a mountain destination, South Lake Tahoe is naturally insulated from a lot of problems.
 It’s hard to notice too much of the bad when you’re soaking up the sun along miles of shoreline or taking to the trails with that sweet and unforgettable aroma of pine all around, but if you take a closer look, you’ll see that Lake Tahoe and other wild spaces need our attention.